oyrx/PHBS_MLF_2019_Project/README.md

 \* _Parameters ange were selected on previous training results and not continouous due to limited computation capacity_

-Models with boosting techniques take the crown with testing accuracy up to 89.61%(DART in LightGBN).
+Eventually, a modern modelwith boosting techniques, DART in LightGBN, takes the crown with testing accuracy up to 89.61%.

 <!------------ 5.4 ------------>
 <h3 id="5.4">4) Result</h3>